Activities at Home: Effectively Engaging an Individual with Dementia

 The decision to place a loved one with dementia in a residential care facility can be difficult, confusing, and fraught with understandable emotion.
 There are many issues to consider.

 As Alzheimer’s disease progresses, people with the disease lose their ability to use words to communicate.
 Join us to learn how to improve communication at each stage of the disease, including how to recognize behavior as a form of communication.
+Topics will include how to identify verbal and non-verbal messages to connect with the person living with Alzheimer’s disease.

 Behavioral changes in Alzheimer’s disease and other forms of dementia can pose concerns for family caregivers.
 As the disease progresses, behavior often becomes the primary way people with the disease communicate their needs.